dougeby/IntuneDocs/intune-user-help/enroll-your-wp81-windows.md

 To enroll your device in Intune, follow the set of instructions that match your permissions or current account status.

-## If your company lets you use the Company Portal from the Microsoft Store
+## Enroll through Company Portal
-Install the Company Portal app on your device:
+Follow these steps if you can install the Company Portal app from the Microsoft Store.

 1. Tap **Start** > **Store**.